dipranjanda/Building-a-Cyber-Fortress-SOC-Lab-for-Attack-Defense-Simulation/README.md

 ---

-## 🧱 Step 4: Set Up the Windows 10 Virtual Machine
+## 5 Set Up the Windows 10 Virtual Machine

 1. Open **VirtualBox**, click **New**.